-You will be assessed on the basis of coursework including 3 written assignments, a portfolio and an oral presentation of a small research project, as well as on your teaching practice.
-To gain qualified teacher status (QTS) you must demonstrate that you can meet the Teachers’ Standards.
-The standards set a clear baseline of expectations for the professional practice and conduct of teachers, from the point of qualification - further details can be found at here
+You will be assessed on the basis of coursework including 2 written assignments and your teaching practice.
+To gain qualified teacher status (QTS) you must demonstrate that you can meet the Teachers' Standards.
+The standards set a clear baseline of expectations for the professional practice and conduct of teachers, from the point of qualification.

 Trainees are required to monitor and direct their own progress, with the support of mentors and tutors.
-The teaching experience assessment is based on a portfolio which allows reflection in order to set targets to improve teaching and learning in your classroom.
-Trainee teachers play a substantial role in reviewing progress and setting action plans.
+The teaching experience assessment is based on a portfolio which allows you to monitor your own developing competence and from this reflection, set targets to improve teaching and learning in your classroom.

 We interview all shortlisted candidates prior to making an offer to train with us.
 If you are invited to interview you will be expected to be familiar with key issues and developments in secondary schools - especially those in your subject area.
-Your interview will take place within our alliance schools and will consist of small group or class teaching, subject-specific task and presentation and a pupil panel.
+Your interview will take place within our alliance schools and will consist of small group or class teaching, subject-specific task and a presentation.
 An interview will also take place at the University of Worcester to audit your subject knowledge.
-As part of the subject specific criteria, you will be asked to complete a written task.
-All teachers need to be able to write English clearly without errors of spelling, grammar or punctuation because it is part of their job to teach pupils to do this.
+As part of the subject specific criteria, you will be asked to complete a written task, as well as being assessed for numeracy and literacy.

 How school placements work

 As this is a school led programme, the majority of training takes place in schools.
 There are three extended placements teaching in at least two different schools and two key stages.
 You will be in your main placement school in terms one and three, with a complimentary school setting making up term two.
 Our programme includes a Post-16 element.